JetBrains/kotlin/ReadMe.md

 Also the [JavaScript back-end](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) could really use your help.
 See the [JavaScript contribution section](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) for more details.

-If you want to contribute a new language feature, it is impotant to discuss it through a [KEEP](https://github.com/Kotlin/KEEP) first and get an approval from the langauge designers.
+If you want to contribute a new language feature, it is important to discuss it through a [KEEP](https://github.com/Kotlin/KEEP) first and get an approval from the language designers.
 This way you'll make sure your work will be in line with the overall language evolution plan and no other design decisions or considerations will block its acceptance.

 ## Submitting patches